Chart Color Schemes

 Kinglake's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

 Kinglake's health metrics closely align with national benchmarks.
-Common health conditions are seen across both young and old age cohorts at a fairly standard level.
+Common health conditions are observed across both young and old age cohorts at a standard level.

-Private health cover is present in approximately 51% of Kinglake's total population (~2,254 people), slightly lagging the average SA2 area rate of 60.1%.
-Mental health issues impact 9.7% of residents, while asthma affects 8.5%.
-About 68.4% of residents declare themselves completely clear of medical ailments, compared to 70.6% across Greater Melbourne.
-Kinglake has 17.3% of residents aged 65 and over (761 people), lower than the 19.2% in Greater Melbourne.
+The rate of private health cover is approximately 51% of the total population (~2,254 people), slightly lower than Greater Melbourne's 60.1%.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 9.7 and 8.5% of residents respectively.
+A total of 68.4% of residents report being completely free from medical ailments, compared to 70.6% across Greater Melbourne.
+The area has 17.3% of residents aged 65 and over (761 people), lower than the 19.2% in Greater Melbourne.
 Health outcomes among seniors are above average, outperforming the general population in health metrics.

 Frequently Asked Questions - Health